AppDaemon/appdaemon/docs/APPGUIDE.rst

       log: lights_log

-By declaring the above, each time the function ``self.log()`` is used within the app, the log entry is sent to the user defined ``lights_log``.
-It is also possible to write to another log, within the same app if need be.
+By declaring the above, each time the function ``self.log()`` is used within the App, the log entry is sent to the user defined ``lights_log``.
+It is also possible to write to another log, within the same App if need be.
 This is done using the function ``self.log(text, log='main_log')``.
-Without using any of the aforementioned log capabilities, all logs from apps by default, will be sent to the ``main_log``.
+Without using any of the aforementioned log capabilities, all logs from apps by default will be sent to the ``main_log``.

 Global Module Dependencies
 --------------------------

-The previously described dependencies and load order have all been at the app level.
-It is however sometimes convenient to have global modules that have no apps in them, that nonetheless require dependency tracking.
+The previously described dependencies and load order have all been at the App level.
+It is however, sometimes convenient to have global modules that have no apps in them that nonetheless require dependency tracking.
 For instance, a global module might have a number of useful variables in it.
 When they change, a number of apps may need to be restarted.
 To configure this dependency tracking, it is first necessary to define which modules are going to be tracked.
 This is done in any apps.yaml file, although it should only be in one place.
 We use the ``global_modules`` directive:

 .. code:: yaml

     global_modules: global

 This means that the file ``globals.py`` anywhere with in the apps directory hierarchy is marked as a global module.
-Any app may simply import ``globals`` and use its variables and functions.
+Any App may simply import ``globals`` and use its variables and functions.
 Marking multiple modules as global can be achieved using standard YAML list format:

 .. code:: yaml